This post is also available in: Português

 Many businesses also communicate and collaborate from different parts of the world.
 Whether it is a large company or a small company, the ability to collaborate and work on projects from afar needs to be easy and seamless.
 This is why it might be quite difficult to select the best email hosting provider for your business.

 Email hosting for business must provide the necessary features that allow you and your colleagues to co-operate as easily as you would if you were in a traditional office space.
-Here, let’s take a look at Google Workspace and Microsoft 365 and determine which is the better option.

 The best email hosting provider for business: Google Workspace vs. Microsoft 365